CP-Mon/CPmon/README.md

             - add pokemon in pokemonList in player with "username" in the room {id}
             - require "username":String in the request body
             - require "pokemonName":String in the request body
+                - pokemonName can be added in data/CPmon.js
+                - also Status can be found in
         - /removePlayer/{id}
             - remove player from a room {id}
             - require "username":String in the request body